Search for your article of interest

 Usefulness:

-Incidents near areas of interest to the oil and gas industry were down this week to 27 below recent long-term averages.
-This was a significantly average week for non-armed forces reported/guerrilla-initiated incidents.
-Unsurprisingly our 4-week Moving Average incident count dropped to 19.8 and the 52 week average dropped as well to 36.9 incidents per week.
-But none of this the most important story.
+Incidents near areas of interest to the oil and gas industry were down this week at 21 well below recent and long-term averages.
+This was a below average week for non-armed forces reported/guerrilla-initiated incidents.
+Our 4-week Moving Average incident count dropped to 29.3 but the 52 week average dropped to was stable at 35.3 incidents per week.

 Usefulness: